emirmuminoglu/lloyd/README.md

   - Before middlewares
   - After middlewares
 - Responses:
-  - MarshalJSON interface support (it's very useful if you're using a marshaler other than standart encoding/json)
+  - MarshalJSON interface support (it'd be very useful if you're using a marshaler other than standart encoding/json)
   - Blob JSON response